Population of Canada: Indigenous peoples

-Scholars vary on the estimated size of the indigenous population in what is now Canada prior to colonization and on the effects of European contact.
-During the late 15th century is estimated to have been between 200,000 and two million, with a figure of 500,000 currently accepted by Canada's Royal Commission on Aboriginal Health.
+A variety of estimations have been postulated for the Indigenous population in what is now Canada prior to European contact.
+Estimates of this population during the late 15th century range between 200,000 and two million, with a figure of 500,000 currently accepted by Canada's Royal Commission on Aboriginal Peoples.
 Although not without conflict, European Canadians' early interactions with First Nations and Inuit populations were relatively peaceful.
-However repeated outbreaks of European infectious diseases such as influenza, measles and smallpox (to which they had no natural immunity), combined with other effects of European contact, resulted in a twenty-five percent to eighty percent indigenous population decrease post-contact.
+However repeated outbreaks of European infectious diseases such as influenza, measles and smallpox (to which they had no natural immunity), combined with other effects of European contact, resulted in a twenty-five per cent to eighty per cent Indigenous population decrease post-contact.
 Roland G Robertson suggests that during the late 1630s, smallpox killed over half of the Wyandot (Huron), who controlled most of the early North American fur trade in the area of New France.
-In 1871 there was an enumeration of the indigenous population within the limits of Canada at the time, showing a total of only 102,358 individuals.
-From 2006 to 2016, the Indigenous population has grown by 42.5 percent, four times the national rate.
-According to the 2011 Canadian Census, indigenous peoples (First Nations – 851,560, Inuit – 59,445 and Métis – 451,795) numbered at 1,400,685, or 4.3% of the country's total population.
+In 1822 the Indigenous Canadian population, excluding the Métis, was estimated as 283,500 people.
+In 1871 there was an enumeration of the Indigenous population within the limits of Canada at the time, showing a total of only 102,358 individuals.
+In 1885 the number of Indigenous people in Canada was reported as 131,952 individuals.
+From 2006 to 2016, the Indigenous population has grown by 42.5 per cent, four times the national rate.
+The Indigenous population representing 5 percent or 1.8 million individuals, grew by 9.4 percent compared to the non-Indigenous population, which grew by 5.3 percent from 2016 to 2021.
+The 2021 Census data reveals that there are over 1.8 million Indigenous people in Canada, comprising 5.0% of the overall Canadian population, a slight increase from 4.9% in 2016.